 Memorable Manitobans: Nykola “Nicholas” Kosowan (1912-1974)

-Born at Arbakka on 16 May 1912, son of Ukrainian immigrants Gorasz Kosowan and Domka Safriuk, he attended Central Normal School then began working as a teacher at Sunbeam School (1936-1937, 1942-1943), later serving as the Principal of Vermette School (1943-1950) and St. Avila West School (1959-1960), and Teaching Vice-Principal (c1961-1974) at St. Avila East School, where he continued until his death.
+Born at Arbakka on 16 May 1912, son of Ukrainian immigrants Gorasz Kosowan and Domka Safriuk, he attended Central Normal School then began working as a teacher at Acland School (1933-1934) and Sunbeam School (1936-1937, 1942-1943), later serving as the Principal of Vermette School (1943-1950), teacher at Grandin School (1951-1952), Pembina Crest School (1952-1953), Principal of St. Avila West School (1959-1960), and Teaching Vice-Principal (c1961-1974) at St. Avila East School, where he continued until his death.
 He and his wife Rose (?-1982) had four children and lived at 50 Kings Drive.
 He was an Elder Brother of the Holy Trinity Church and a member of the Order of St. Andrews.
 He died at Winnipeg on 22 May 1974 and was buried in Glen Eden Memorial Garden.
 He is commemorated by the Nick Kosowan Award for all-around student excellence at St. Avila School.

 Birth and death registrations, Manitoba Vital Statistics.